telefonicaid/thinking-cities/docs/topics/how_notifications_work.md

 the full details and more examples at the [Context Broker documentation](https://fiware-orion.readthedocs.io/en/master/user/walkthrough_apiv2/index.html#subscriptions) and the "Subscriptions" section at the
 [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable/).

-## How to send notifications when the attribute value doesn't actually change
+## The `TimeInstant` metadata

 As in IoT Platform version v4.1, the default behavior for Context Broker is to send notifications only when the attribute has actually changed.
 Thus, if the Car `speed` is 67 and Context Broker receives an update with the value 67 then it *doesn't* send a notification.

-For those use cases that needs notifying each update (no matter if it results on actual value change or not), the recommendation is to include a metadata designed to change for each new update.
-This way, you ensure that from a logical point of view the attribute always change, as a change in any metadata is considered a change in the attribute.
+For those use cases that needs notifying each update (no matter if it results on actual value change or not), the IoTAgent implements a clever mechanism based on adding a `TimeInstant` metadata with the timestamp of the update.
+This way, it is ensured that from a logical point of view the attribute always changes, as a change in any metadata is considered a change in the attribute.

-This can be typically achieved with a metadata with a timestamp of the instant in which the update took place, as precise as you need (e.g. if your system is able to notify several times per second, then the timestamp resolution should be higher than one second).
-For example:

-    PUT /v2/entities/BCZ6754/attrs/speed
-    Content-Type: application/json

-    {
-      "value": 57,
-      "metadata": {
-        "TimeInstant": {
-          "value": "2017-06-17T07:21:24.238Z",
-          "type": "DateTime"
-        }
-      }
-    }

-In fact, the [IoT Agents](../device_gateway.md) may include this `TimeInstant` metadata as a builtin feature.
 Look for the `TimeInstant` element documentation in the [IoT Agent documentation](https://github.com/telefonicaid/iotagent-node-lib#the-timeinstant-element).

+In the case of client-provided entities (i.e. entities not managed by IoTAgent but by your application) you may need a similar mechanism.
+In this case, ensure that the `TimeInstant` metadata resolution is higher enough, e.g. if your system is able to notify several times per second, then the timestamp resolution should be higher than one second.